danonya666/scripts/time_tracker/README.md

-Time tracker that kills Mozilla Firefox processes if use it for more then 2 hours ^_^
+Time tracker that kills Mozilla Firefox processes if use them for more then 2 hours ^_^